 Prior to joining WSIB, Ken was assistant deputy minister and chief information officer, Enterprise Financial Services and Systems for the Ministry of Government Services, and the chief information officer, Labour and Transportation I&IT Cluster for the Ministry of Transportation.
 He has also worked for various private corporations including The Cumis Group Limited, Scotiabank and UPS Canada.
 Ken has served on a variety of boards including Niagara Health, Oakville Arts Council and the Trafalgar Township Historical Society.

-Ken was elected to the Board in July 2017 and his term ends in July 2020.
+Ken was re-elected to the Board effective July 2020 and his term ends in July 2023.

-David was re-appointed to the Board in November 2017 and his term ends in November 2020.
+Mary was re-elected to the Board effective November 2020 and her term ends in November 2023.

-Saqib was elected to the Board in November 2017 and his term ends in November 2018.
+Saqib was re-elected to the Board effective October 2021 and his term ends in October 2024.

-Andrea Nemtin is an accomplished leader working in strategic philanthropy, social finance and social innovation.
-She recently became a partner at Purpose Capital, an impact investment advisory firm that works to mobilize capital towards social and environmental progress.
-Andrea was the founding president and CEO of Inspirit Foundation.
-She built Inspirit into a true force in Canadian philanthropy and a leader on impact investing, innovation and inclusion, including reconciliation with Indigenous peoples.
-In 2017 Andrea received a Governor General’s Meritorious Service Award for her contribution to inclusion in Canada.
-She also spent 15 years as the president and CEO at PTV Productions creating socially impactful, award-winning broadcast and interactive media.
-She serves on the boards of the Centre for Social Innovation, the Story Money Impact Foundation and Challenge for Change.
+Andrea is a Partner and Executive Director at Rally Assets, where she works to accelerate the shift of capital towards social and environmental solutions by helping organizations and individuals align their assets with their values.
+Andrea has an accomplished career in strategic philanthropy, impact investing and social innovation.
+As the founding president and CEO of Inspirit Foundation, Andrea led her team to launch a series of critically needed programs focused on youth, media and arts, and the Foundation’s first roadmap towards a 100% impact-investing portfolio.
+In 2017 she received a Governor General’s Meritorious Service Award for her contribution to inclusion in Canada.
+Prior to Inspirit, Andrea spent 15 years as the president and CEO at PTV Productions, creating socially impactful, award-winning broadcast and interactive media.
+She began her career in change making running social marketing campaigns at Adbusters Media.
+Andrea serves on the boards of the Centre for Social Innovation, the Story Money Impact Foundation and Challenge for Change.

-Andrea was elected to the Board in November 2017 and her term ends in November 2019.
+Andrea was elected to the Board effective November 2017 and her term ends in November 2022.

-Rajesh was elected to the Board in November 2017 and his term ends in November 2019.
+Rajesh was elected to the Board effective November 2017 and his term ends in November 2022.

-Nidhi was re-appointed to the Board in November 2017 and her term ends in November 2019.
+Marnie was appointed to the Board effective May 2021 and her term ends in May 2024.